calebdeji/React-Native-Learning-Journey/learningDoc.md

         Can be used to provide feedback by reducing the opacity of the button, allowing the backgroud to be seen 2ru while pressing down
     TouchableWithoutFeedback :
         A tap gesture without a feedback to be displayed

+# Side Note :

+    Corresponding property for object-fit is resizeMode and has values such as cover, contain, stretch, center

+# List :

+    ScrollView :
+        renders all elements including those that are not currently showing on the screen FlatList :
+        The FlatList component displays a scrolling list of changing, but similarly structured, data.Unlike the more generic ScrollView, the FlatList only renders elements that are currently showing on the screen, not all the elements at once.
+        Requores two props : data and renderItem.